stephanwaz/raytraverse/ACKNOWLEDGEMENTS.rst

     - Raytraverse uses Radiance_
-    - As well as all packages listed in the requirements.txt file, raytraverse relies heavily on the Python packages numpy_, scipy_, and pywavelets_ for key parts of the implementation.
+    - As well as all packages listed in the requirements.txt file, raytraverse relies heavily on the Python packages numpy_, scipy_, and for key parts of the implementation.
     - C++ bindings, including exposing core radiance functions as methods to the renderer classes are made with pybind11_
     - Installation and building from source uses cmake_ and scikit-build_